Tax Terms for the Telecommuter (and Freelancer)

 If you are paid $600 or more dollars as an independent contractor by one company, that company should issue you a 1099-MISC by January 31 of the following year.
 The deadline can occasionally be later if January 31 falls on a Saturday or Sunday.

-Likewise, if in your business you pay an independent contractor $600 or more, you must issue him or her a 1099 by that due date.
+Likewise, if in your business you pay an independent contractor $600 or more, you must issue them a 1099 by that due date.
 You must file a copy with the IRS as well.
 See IRS 1099-MISC form for more details.

 Note: If you are an employee that telecommutes from home, you should receive a W-2 form reporting your income and the taxes withheld, not a 1099.